 Here are a few pointers to note why you need to update your website with new content:

-- The more content you have, the more keywords are added to your website.
+- The more content you have, the more keywords your website ranks for.

-- New content gives your readers more information which is updated.
+- New content gives your readers up-to-date information

 8. Add Meta Descriptions

-Meta descriptions are very important because these provide visitors with prior information about your website.
-To capture the short retention time of visitors, the ideal length of meta descriptions is 106 characters or less.
+Meta descriptions are very important because they provide visitors with prior information about your website.
+To capture the short retention time of visitors, the ideal length of meta descriptions is 160 characters or less.

 9. Increase Website Speed